Airport emissions

 We were the first airport to join RE100, a global initiative that is committed to renewable electricity, and are now a signatory to the scheme.
 Now, 100% of our electricity is from renewable sources, and 40% of our Airfield ground support equipment uses electricity for power, including luggage tugs and a growing number of pushback tugs and aircraft loading systems.

-Carbon and net zero emissions form one of the three core themes of our current sustainability policy – our Second Decade of Change to 2030.
+Carbon and net zero emissions form one of the three core themes of our current sustainability policy:

 In addition to incentivising quieter aircraft, London Gatwick’s carbon charge gives airline operators an added incentive to operate the most carbon efficient aircraft through the restructuring of charges, with no impact on our published price commitment.